 You really should not park your vehicle, with a trailer attached, on a hill.
 If something goes wrong, your rig could start to move.
 People can be injured, and both your vehicle and the trailer can be damaged.

 But if you ever have to park your rig on a hill, here's how to do it:

-- Apply your regular brakes, but don't shift into PARK (P) yet, or into gear for a manual transmission.
+- Apply your regular brakes, but don't shift into PARK (P) yet.
 Then turn your wheels into the curb if facing downhill or into traffic if facing uphill. - 2.
 Have someone place chocks under the trailer wheels. - When the wheel chocks are in place, release the regular brakes until the chocks absorb the load. - Reapply the regular brakes.
-Then apply your parking brake, and then shift into PARK (P), or REVERSE (R) for a manual transmission. - If you have a four-wheel-drive vehicle with a manual transfer case shift lever, be sure the transfer case is in a drive gear -- not in NEUTRAL (N). - 6.
-Release the regular brakes.
+Then apply your parking brake, and then shift into PARK (P). - Release the regular brakes.